 Are your weeknights and evenings busy?
 If you’re like many of our parents here at Goldfish, your schedules are packed to the brim with soccer practice, piano lessons, tutoring—you name it.
-Sometimes the hardest part about swimming lessons is piling the kids into the car to make it to their 6:30 lesson on time, while fighting traffic amongst other things that make our schedules so busy.
+Sometimes the hardest part about swim lessons is piling the kids into the car to make it to their 6:30 lesson on time, while fighting traffic amongst other things that make our schedules so busy.

 We’ve got a solution!
 Goldfish is open mornings and afternoons, so join us then!
 The pool and tiki huts may be bubbling with excited little swimmers once 4 o’clock rolls around, but it’s a different story earlier in the day.
 Think tropical oasis with far fewer people; it’s a half-hour reprieve from the chaos of life.